 View/download job description with hiring salary range: Associate Dean for Student Affairs

 Education and experience sufficient for the rigors of the position, such as a Master’s Degree from an accredited institution and 4 years of experience in a field within higher education student services that provide the education, training, and experience necessary to obtain the knowledge and abilities required to successfully perform the duties and responsibilities of the position; or a Bachelor’s degree and 6 years of experience, or equivalent education and experience necessary for the position responsibilities.

 Special Skills or abilities related to position: Knowledge of current principles, practices, and trends in higher education student affairs programming, state and federal laws, regulations and codes governing same.
 Proven and demonstrated ability to facilitate cooperation through discussion and consensus-building, analyze problems, identify alternative solutions, effectively lead a large team of professionals, knowledge and experience in student adjudication, experience with residential campus facilities, demonstrated ability to problem solve and communicate effectively orally and in writing.

-Applicants must demonstrate a commitment to working in a culturally competent environment and the ability to effectively work with students, employees, and community members having diverse backgrounds.
+Applicants must demonstrate a commitment to working in a culturally diverse environment and the ability to effectively work with students, employees, vendors, and community members having diverse backgrounds.

 Bilingual (English/Spanish) or conversational language abilities preferred.

-To Apply: Please submit the required letter of interest, resume, list of three professional references and transcripts.
-To be considered, transcripts must be included with application material.
-Please do not send official transcripts at this time; please use copies for application purposes.
+To apply: Please submit the required letter of interest, a resume, and a list of three professional references.
 CMC is an EOE committed to diversifying its workforce.

-Review of application material will begin on March 15, 2019.
+Review of application material will begin September 20, 2019.